natsuhiko/rasqual/README.md

 1. **Allelic probability** (AP)

     Allelic probability can be obtained from the standard 2-step imputation scheme, where genotypes are first phased then imputed on haplotype-by-haplotype basis.
+The custom AP field consists of the allelic probabilities (in Log 10 scale) of two haplotypes from one individual, separated by a comma:

         ...
 FORMAT ...
 Sample_i      ...
         ...
 AP:AS  ...
 0.0,-5.0:1,10 ...